Disney anthology television series: Walt Disney Presents (1958–1961)

-In 1958, the series was retitled Walt Disney Presents and moved to a Friday-night timeslot; by 1960, ABC had switched it to Sunday nights, where it remained for 21 years.
-During this iteration, The Peter Tchaikovsky Story, an episode made to promote Walt's latest animated feature, Sleeping Beauty, was one of the first stereo simulcasts on TV; in this case it was 3 channel stereo.
-FM radio stations across the country carried the left channel at the same time as ABC broadcast the TV show in mono, which served as a center channel, and AM radio stations broadcast the right channel.
-In the second half of the show, a lengthy clip of Sleeping Beauty was shown, with its 6 channels (70 mm. version) mixed down into 3 for the broadcast.
-Walt apparently wanted people to see Sleeping Beauty in 70 mm, so, in the introduction, he explained the difference between 35 mm and 70 mm and held up a card with both sizes on it.
+In 1958, the series was retitled Walt Disney Presents and moved to a Friday night time slot; by 1960, ABC had switched it to Sunday nights, where it remained for 21 years.
+During this iteration, The Peter Tchaikovsky Story, an episode made to promote Disney's latest animated feature, Sleeping Beauty, was one of the first stereo simulcasts on television; in this case it was three channel stereo.
+FM radio stations across the country carried the left channel at the same time as ABC broadcast the television program in mono, which served as a center channel, and AM radio stations broadcast the right channel.
+In the second half of the show, a lengthy clip of Sleeping Beauty was shown, with its six channels (70 mm. version) mixed down into three for the broadcast.
+Walt Disney apparently wanted people to see Sleeping Beauty in 70 mm, so, in the introduction, he explained the difference between 35 mm and 70 mm and held up a card with both sizes on it.
 In addition to episodes devoted to the latest additions at Disneyland, many episodes during this period were Westerns such as "Texas John Slaughter" and "Elfego Baca", while others talked about the United States' burgeoning efforts to explore outer space and others, such as "Moochie of the Little League", were set in the then-present day.
-Some episodes even mixed live-action and animation, showing Mickey Mouse, Donald Duck, Goofy, Chip 'n' Dale, Professor Owl and Jiminy Cricket talking with Walt himself, while one 1959 episode (titled The Adventures of Chip 'n' Dale) turned the spotlight on Chip 'n' Dale, combining their theatrical cartoons with mixed media wrap-around footage including the chipmunks' own theme song.
+Some episodes even mixed live-action and animation, showing Mickey Mouse, Donald Duck, Goofy, Chip 'n' Dale, Professor Owl and Jiminy Cricket talking with Walt Disney himself, while one 1959 episode (titled "The Adventures of Chip 'n' Dale") turned the spotlight on Chip 'n' Dale, combining their theatrical cartoons with mixed media wrap-around footage including the chipmunks' own theme song.
 The episode's genre is a live action/animated musical comedy, and as the title suggests, it stars the titular chipmunks.
-At the end of the episode, Chip 'n' Dale say (singing) their goodbyes to the audience and return to their nut home on the counter hoping the audience enjoyed their show.
+At the end of the episode, Chip 'n' Dale sing their goodbyes to the audience and return to their nut home on the counter hoping the audience enjoyed their show.